Greys Anatomy Recap Season 13 Episode 22

 But Edwards doesn’t have nearly as much control over her emotions and when the father chastises her for going against his will, she tells him that God made him so weak and so stupid that he is going to kill his child, explodes at him, and throws a laptop against the wall.
 This earns her a suspension.

-And it comes right on the heels of the evaluations of the residents being done by Webber, Bailey and Minnick.
+And it comes right on the heels of the evaluations of the residents being done by Webber, Bailey, and Minnick.
 The only real revelation of these meetings is that Bailey’s husband Ben Warren is playing it too safe.
-He’s afraid and messy, and Webber talks to him who manages to motivate him to be a little braver, give it a little bit of a shot.
+He’s afraid and messy, and Webber manages to motivate him to be a little braver, give it a little bit of a shot.

 Advertisement